 Working in my dad’s auto parts store, I learned early on about responsibility, perseverance, and ambition.
 He modeled it every day as I sat as their cashier and rang up those purchases that helped get me through college and provided me with what I “needed” as opposed to what I “wanted”.
 My father always told me there was a difference between a necessity and a luxury and I lived by that as I got older.
 When he passed, I began paying for things on my own.
 Life was changing right before my eyes and I would have to deal with it as it came, without him.

 Two years after my husband and I were married we found out the best news…we were expecting our first child.
 Our lives would change forever.
 Months later, prior to school ending, I had lost a teaching position due to my lack of certification (one test missing) and my husband was set to be the only one working, and at a less than stable position at that, at a car dealership.
 That was such a stressful time and I remember being so scared to bring a child into this world, fearful I would not be able to provide those necessities.
+Luckily, some CBD products like these biocbd+ organic cbd gummies were available that time.
+These CBD products like the ones sold by D8Super Store can help with stress.

 Times became hard and I knew I couldn’t count on anyone.
 I remember having to apply for WIC (Women Infant Children benefits) and seeking out health insurance from the government.
 It was the most humbling situation of my life in large part because the people behind the counter treated us like shit.
 Here I was with a Master’s in Education, but one test didn’t allow me to teach and my career was put on hold.
 These people thought I was someone who was just taking advantage of the government and simply didn’t want to work, I guess.
 Life was throwing me those hard balls.